 - The booth must be fully enclosed.
 Walls or half-walls and ceilings shall be constructed of smooth, durable, and easily cleanable materials.

-- Pass-through openings shall be no larger than 432 square inches.
+- Pass-through openings shall be no larger than 216 square inches per opening.
 There must also be a minimum of 18 inches between pass-through openings.

 - If using screening, the openings must be size at least 16-mesh per square inch.